Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Do Medical Providers Exist Who Have Experience in Treating These Types of Injuries?

 Yes.
-Many doctors refuse to treat patients who have been injured in truck accident cases because they fear getting deposed or otherwise drawn into a legal dispute.
-But some healthcare providers do exist that are willing to give services for commercial truck accident injury victims.
+Many doctors refuse to treat patients who have been injured in truck accident cases because they fear getting deposed or otherwise drawn into a legal battle.
+Some healthcare providers do exist, however, that are willing to provide services for commercial truck accident injury victims.

-Upon your request, we can help you locate a local doctor who will delay billing you for medical services until the conclusion of your truck accident case.
-Mullen & Mullen’s lawyers work with surgeons, hospitals, surgical facilities, and even anesthesiologists, who are willing to forego payment until the settlement of your claim, if you require surgery.
+Upon your request, we can help you locate a local doctor who will agree to delay billing you for medical services until the conclusion of your truck accident case.
+Mullen & Mullen’s lawyers work with pain management physicians, surgeons, physical therapists, chiropractors, neurologists, hospitals, surgical facilities, imaging facilities, and other providers who are willing to forego payment until the settlement of your claim, even if you require a surgery.

 Can You Recover Lost Wages Because of the Accident?